-TULSA, Okla. — Catherine Ashford was not just a teacher for Tulsa Public Schools; she was a nurturing presence for many children, including her own 10-year-old daughter.
+TULSA, Okla. — Catherine Ashford taught for Tulsa Public Schools and was a nurturing presence for many children, including her own 10-year-old daughter.

-In May of 1995, Catherine didn't show up to pick up her daughter from school.
-Concerned for her safety, a friend brought her child home, only to be met with an unimaginable nightmare.
+In May of 1995, Ashford didn't pick up her daughter from school.
+Concerned, a friend brought the little girl home, only to be met with an unimaginable nightmare.

 "I can't imagine anything more traumatic than coming home and finding your mother murdered and going all of these years without having any kind of answers,” said Tulsa Police Homicide Lt.
 Brandon Watkins.

-Detectives have dedicated countless hours to unraveling the mystery surrounding Catherine's death.
-They hold a firm belief about who could be responsible, yet the evidence has yet to pave the way for an arrest.
+Detectives dedicated countless hours to unraveling the mystery surrounding Ashford's death.
+They hold a firm belief about who could be responsible, yet the evidence has yet to lead to an arrest.

-Robyn Crawford, a neighbor who lives nearby, shares in the grief that still lingers here.
-She said her heart aches for the little girl who was forced to confront such horror at a young age.
+Robyn Crawford, a neighbor, shared in the grief still lingering.
+She said her heart aches for the little girl forced to confront such horror at a young age.

 Stay in touch with us anytime, anywhere --